baron-de-montblanc/PHYS2550-Final-Project/README.md

 ##### 2. ```workbook.ipynb```
 Here, all models are instantiated and trained, and all training and prediction curves are presented.
 The models we considered are:

-a.
-Fully-Connected Neural Network
+1. Fully-Connected Neural Network
-b.
-1D Convolutional Neural Network
+2. 1D Convolutional Neural Network
-c.
-Graph Attention Network
+3. Graph Attention Network
-d. k-Nearest-Neighbors Regression
+4. k-Nearest-Neighbors Regression

 #### Presentation Slides